trinodb/trino/docs/src/main/sphinx/security/ldap.md

 * - `ldap.user-bind-pattern`
   - This property can be used to specify the LDAP user bind string for password authentication.
-This property must contain the pattern `${USER}`, which is replaced by the actual username during the password authentication.The property can contain multiple patterns separated by a colon.
-Each pattern will be checked in order until a login succeeds or all logins fail.
+This property must contain the pattern `${USER}`, which is replaced by the actual username during the password authentication.
+The property can contain multiple patterns separated by a colon.
+Each pattern is checked in order until a login succeeds or all logins fail.
 Example:
     `${USER}@corp.example.com:${USER}@corp.example.co.uk`
 * - `ldap.ignore-referrals`
   - Ignore referrals to other LDAP servers while performing search queries.